Did you get your sun vitamin D today?

-Tip: If you burn really bad but hate the idea of sunscreens, some have found that NAC (n-acetylcyesteine) prevents sun burns.
+Tip: If you sunburn really bad but hate the idea of sunscreens, some have found that NAC (n-acetylcyesteine) may prevent sun burns.
 It has a 12 hour half life.
 So, it needs to be taken the night before the trip to the beach.
 Then the morning on awaking.
 Then again around 10AM to Noon.
 Do not exceed dosing on the bottle.
 Although safe when taken in recommended doses, overdosing can cause severe health problems.

 This has to be done at the same time as using the water cures protocol.
-Test it out on yourself on a weekend at home first.
+Test it out on yourself on a weekend at home working in the yard first.

 We Don't Get Enough Sun By Choice Because we prefer instant gratification, because we want a pill instead of persistence, we may fail to get our essential vitamin D from the sun.
 Even though it is free, we tend to not take the time or inconvenience to get the most of this essential nutrient that comes from exposure to the sun.

 Actually it is not free.
 It costs time.
 It requires us scheduling at least 20 minutes outside in the sun a day.
 If sun induced skin cancer is a concern, then we can put your concern to rest too.
 We will cover that at the end of this section.